 where $\tau$ is an integer variable and $a$ is an arbitrary scale that, on the lattice, we identify with the lattice spacing.
 Once the coefficients $g_\tau\equiv g_\tau(E,\sigma)$ are known, $R_\sigma(E)$ can be computed according to

 Although the mathematics is quite simple the game is rather delicate from the numerical point of view.
 Indeed, since the sums in Eqs.~(\ref{eq:DeltaRepExact}) and~(\ref{eq:RRepExact}) have necessarily to be truncated, the goal is to find a finite set of coefficients such that both the systematic and statistical errors on the resulting approximation to $R_\sigma(E)$ can be kept under control.
 The smoother the kernel is the simpler is the game.
 The numerical problem rapidly becomes ill-posed for $\sigma\ll E$ (see Refs.~\cite{Hansen:2019idp,Bulava:2021fre} for illustrative numerical evidences of this fact).
 In this regime, any procedure aiming at minimizing the systematic error due to the imperfect reconstruction of the kernel produces coefficients $g_\tau$ that are huge in magnitude and oscillating in sign.
 As a consequence, any tiny error on $V(a\tau)$ is amplified when the truncated sum of Eq.~(\ref{eq:RRepExact}) is evaluated.
 The algorithm of Ref.~\cite{Hansen:2019idp} provides a regularization mechanism to this problem.
-We refer to Refs.~\cite{Hansen:2019idp,Bulava:2021fre} for extended discussions of this point and to the supplementary material for the details of the numerical implementation performed in this work (see also Ref.~\cite{Boito:2022njs} for a recent proposal of an alternative, but closely related, strategy).
+We refer to Refs.~\cite{Hansen:2019idp,Bulava:2021fre} for extended discussions of this point and to the supplementary material for the details of the numerical implementation performed in this work.

 \paragraph{Materials.}The lattice gauge ensembles used in this work, generated by the ETMC, are listed in TABLE~\ref{tab:ensembles} and described in full details in Ref.~\cite{Alexandrou:2022amy} together with the lattice correlators $V(t)$, used there to compute the short and intermediate window contributions to $a_\mu^\mathrm{HVP}$ and here to compute $R_\sigma(E)$.